 Western Engine and Supply Company Limited was at 1840 Georgia Street from 1910 to 1912.

-John J. Harford organized the business about 1909 to distribute gasoline engines from the Ferro Machine and Foundry Company of Cleveland, Ohio.
+John James Harford organized the business about 1909 to distribute gasoline engines from the Ferro Machine and Foundry Company of Cleveland, Ohio.
 John Harford was related to Henry Herbert Stevens (1878-1973), a Vancouver politician and businessman.

 The business started optimistically.